 Arlo Video Doorbell: Smart home compatibility

-As of February, the Arlo Video Doorbell works with Amazon Alexa.
-So, for example, if you have an Amazon Echo Show and someone rings the bell, you can ask Alexa to show you a feed from the doorbell's camera, and then you can interact with your visitor.
+The Arlo Video Doorbell works with Amazon Alexa and Google Assistant.
+So, for example, if you have an Amazon Echo Show or Google Nest Hub Max and someone rings the bell, you can ask Alexa or Google Assistant, respectively, to show you a feed from the doorbell's camera, and then you can interact with your visitor.

 Arlo Video Doorbell: Installation and setup

 Getting the Arlo Video Doorbell up and running was a fairly simple affair, but it wasn't as simple as the process with Ring's video doorbells.
 For one, Arlo requires you to install a small adapter to your doorbell chime.
 I also preferred the way the Ring Video Doorbell mounted to my door, the wires providing power attach to a base plate and then the video doorbell attaching to the plate.